halfer/digital-availability/README.md

 I am not aware that anyone has tackled the problem of availability yet.
-However, I am conscious that if I were to propose an open format for this, it could easily segue into an open standard for CVs/resumes, and there are a number of efforts in this realm already.
-While I think it is true that the current standards are rather simplistic, there may be value in concentrating on availability on its own, and discovering whether software professionals would use it at all.
+However, I am conscious that if I were to propose an open format for this, it could easily segue into an open standard for CVs/resumes (and at the time of writing, that's exactly what I have done, which perhaps I need to work on).
+As it happens, there are a number of efforts in this realm already.
+While I think it is true that the current standards are rather simplistic for real-world usage, there may be value in concentrating on availability on its own, and discovering whether software professionals would use it at all.

 Format
 ---